atomiv/atomiv-dotnet/README.md

-# Optivem Commons (C#)
+# Immerest

-This project is currently under development.
-It will include various utilities, such as:
+Immerest is a C# library containing parsers for primitive data types.

+The following are included:

+* Numeric types
+* Date types
+* Boolean types
-* Handling data types and conversions
+* Enum types
-* Reading and writing common file formats

 # Licence

-This project is licenced under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.
+This project is licensed under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.